 How is the project being funded?

-Why is the project being delivered in multiple stages?
+Why is the project being done in two stages?

 What parking will be available?

 The concept design identifies parking for 38 including landscaping.

 Will the Moreton Bay Fig Trees (Ficus) and Chimney Stack be retained?

 Yes, both have historic significance to the site.
 The fig trees are currently on the local heritage register and are in good condition.
 It is unusual to have these trees lining one of the main roads in the City.
 The Chimney is considered to hold exceptional significance and is the sole remaining structure of the Robb Jetty Abbattoir.
 It is expected once the area is further developed, the Chimney Stack will be a focal feature of the area.
 Notably, the existing chimney stack is on the adjacent land and is not impacted by the construction of the oval.

 Where will the Heritage Plaza be in relation to Cockburn Coast Oval?